tgcalls/awesome-tgcalls/README.md

 - [Dragon-Userbot](https://github.com/Dragon-Userbot/Dragon-Userbot) - Just a userbot with a module for voice chats.
 - [MusicPlayer](https://github.com/subinps/MusicPlayer) - A bot based on `MarshalX/tgcalls` to play music/radio/YouTube live streams 24/7 in channels and groups.
 - [Tl-Radio](https://github.com/nitanmarcel/tl_radio) - Telegram UserBot to play and stream audio to telegram group chat using YoutubeDl and TgCalls.
+- [RadioPlayer](https://github.com/AsmSafone/RadioPlayer) - A telegram bot to play music/radio/live streams 24/7 in the voice chat of channels and groups.